United States Sports University

-The United States Sports Academy is a private university focused on sports and located in Daphne, Alabama.
+The United States Sports University is a private university focused on sports and located in Daphne, Alabama.
 It offers bachelor's, master's, and doctoral degree programs as well as certificate programs.
 Founded in 1972, the academy has provided its sports programs to more than 60 countries around the world.

 History

-Thomas P. Rosandich founded the Academy in 1972 in response to an inferior performance by the United States Olympic team in the 1972 Summer Olympics.
+Thomas P. Rosandich founded the academy in 1972 in response to an inferior performance by the United States Olympic team in the 1972 Summer Olympics.
 Athletes were lacking quality coaching and training.
 The academy's programs served as an education resource to upgrade coaching through instruction, research, and service.